HL7/coordinated-registry-network/source/pages/crn-overview.md

 * Step 6: In this step, a researcher or an authorized user will compose a query to access data from the registry and submit the query for distribution to the various registries.
 As part of the query composition, the data element definitions could be used to create a query.
 * Step 7: In Step 7, the Data Partner Client will collaborate with the Researcher Portal to download the queries that are intended for its registry and queue them for execution.
-* Step 8: The Data Partner Client will collaborate withe local administrators and systems to execut the query.
+* Step 8: The Data Partner Client will be used by the local administrators and other systems to execute the query.
-* Step 9: In this step, the Data Partner Client will compile the query results and submit it back to the Researcher Portal.
+* Step 9: In this step, the Data Partner Client will compile the query results and submit it back to the Researcher Portal after obtaining approval from the local administrators.
 *  Step 10: In this step, the researcher or authorized user will access the data retrieved based on the query submitted.

 All of the interactions outlined above are published and discussed in more detail in [Data Access Framework (DAF) Research](http://hl7.org/fhir/us/daf-research/index.html) Implementation Guide.